Estimated reading time: 6 minutes

 Dwelling coverage from homeowners insurance includes protection for home ceilings.
 If the ceiling is damaged by water, its coverage will depend on the source of the water damage.

-For instance, if a pipe burst causes water to leak down through the ceiling, your homeowners insurance will reimburse you for repairs.
+Yes, condo insurance can cover damage from water leaks.
+For instance, if a pipe burst causes water to leak down through the ceiling, your homeowners or condo insurance will reimburse you for repairs.

 When Is Water Damage Not Covered in Homeowners Insurance?